Lubusz Voivodeship: Economy

-The Gross domestic product (GDP) of the province was 10.8 billion euros in 2018, accounting for 2.2% of Polish economic output.
-GDP per capita adjusted for purchasing power was 17,600 euros or 58% of the EU27 average in the same year.
+The gross domestic product (GDP) of the province was 10.8 billion euros in 2018, accounting for 2.2% of Polish economic output.
+The GDP per capita adjusted for purchasing power was 17,600 euros or 58% of the EU27 average in the same year.
 The GDP per employee was 67% of the EU average.

+Transport

+The sole airport in the voivodeship is the Zielona Góra Airport.
+The A2, A18 and S3 highways pass through the province.

 Protected areas

-Protected areas in Lubusz Voivodeship include two National Parks and eight Landscape Parks.
+Protected areas in Lubusz Voivodeship include two national parks and eight landscape parks.
 These are listed below.